endail/hx711-pico-c/README.md

 ## How to Use hx711_multi_t

-See [here](https://pico.pinout.xyz/) for a pinout to choose at least two GPIO pins on the Pico (RP2040).
+See [here](https://pico.pinout.xyz/) for a pinout to choose at least two separate GPIO pins on the Pico (RP2040).

 * One GPIO pin to connect to __every__ HX711's clock pin.
 * One or more __contiguous__ GPIO pins to separately connect to each HX711's data pin.